There are many impressive castles in France to visit! It’s difficult to visit the country without stopping to seeing at least one of them.

 6. Château de Chenonceau

-What makes the Chenonceau castle so unique is that it was mostly designed by a woman.
-You can read more about Chateau de Chenonceau in our guide here.
+What makes the Chenonceau castle so unique is that it was mostly designed by a woman!

 7. Château de Cheverny

-This is another popular castle in the Loire Valley.
+This is another famous castle in France in the Loire Valley.
 Chateau Cheverny is known for it’s Grand Salon paintings and tapestries.
 Among these are portraits made by Hyacinthe Rigaud and Jean Clouet.

 8. Chaumont Sur Loire